Associate Professor of Media, Culture, and Communication

 Media, Culture, and Communication

-Before joining MCC Kelli earned her Ph.D. in Communication at the University of California, San Diego.
-She is an alumna of the University of California President’s Postdoctoral Fellowship Program (Rhetoric, Berkeley).
+Before joining MCC I earned my Ph.D. in Communication at the University of California, San Diego.
+I'm an alumna of the University of California President’s Postdoctoral Fellowship Program (Rhetoric, Berkeley).